Updated: Feb 3, 2022

 Tips & Techniques to avoid the personal guaranty requirement:

-Check your D&B report for accuracy.
+Check your business credit report for accuracy.
 Data needs to match to the application and scores and ratings should be present.
-(See your report for free at http://iupdate.dnb.com)
+(See your D&B data for free by registering for a DUNS Manager on D&B's website.)

 Make all business purchases in the business name.
 Even small, prepaid, one-time purchases ordered online may flow into your credit file.